photoprism/photoprism-docs/docs/getting-started/troubleshooting/mariadb.md

     ...
 ```

-You can then manually upgrade to [new major versions](https://mariadb.com/docs/release-notes/community-server) by changing the image tag, e.g. from `mariadb:11` to `mariadb:12`, once they are stable and we have tested them.
+You can then manually upgrade to [new major versions](https://mariadb.com/docs/release-notes/community-server) by changing the image tag, e.g. from `mariadb:11` to `mariadb:12`, once [they are stable](https://mariadb.org/about/#maintenance-policy) and we had time to test them.

 However, this requires periodically [checking for new MariaDB images](https://hub.docker.com/_/mariadb) and adjusting your `compose.yaml` file accordingly, so you don't get stuck with an outdated version.